Joseph Vaz: Ministry in Canara (1681–1684)

 During his stay, Vaz undertook serious missionary activities in Canara from 1681 to 1684, carrying out a lot of missionary work in Mangalore, Coondapur, Basroor, Barcoor, Moolki, Kallianpur and other areas, and reviving the spirits and faith of the widely scattered Roman Catholic community.
 He reconstructed the Rosario Cathedral in Mangalore and built new churches at Onore, Basroor, Cundapore, and Gangolim.
 He also set up small schools in some of the villages with the co-operation of their residents.

 Vaz's most important contribution, however, was the establishment of a large number of Irmidades (Confraternities) throughout Canara, where he would periodically celebrate festive occasions with great pomp.
 Vaz was compelled to do so due to a shortage of priests, and as such an Irmidade brought together the Catholics of a place where there was no church or resident priest.
 To this end, he constructed small huts and asked the local Catholics to gather there and recite their prayers.
 This greatly helped to keep alive and encourage the religious fervor for Christianity.

 In his short stay, Vaz acquired a great and saintly reputation.
 He did yeoman service to the cause of the upliftment of the downtrodden.
 Many miracles are attributed to him.
 A local legend has it that while serving as parish priest of Our Lady of Mercy parish, Paneer, a few kilometres from Mudipu, Bantwal, a few Hindus arrived in the night, asking him to accompany them to administer final sacraments to a sick parishioner in the neighbourhood of Mudipu.

 The men had conspired to slay the priest, due to his tireless missionary activities.
 When they reached the top of the Hill, the men tried to kill him.
 The serene Vaz knelt down on the rock and held his stick straight on the ground.
 A light flashed in their midst and the men could see water gushing from the spots where he knelt.
 Owing to this miracle, the men fled from the scene and Vaz returned to the parish unharmed.
 A shrine dedicated to him was constructed at that very site at Mudipu.
 It is visited annually by thousands of pilgrims and devotees, seeking blessings and cures for various ailments.

 The new archbishop, Manuel de Sousa e Menezes, arrived in Goa and was displeased with Vaz on account of the agreement he had made with De Castro.
-When Vaz sought permission to return to Goa, the request was refused by the archbishop.
-After the archbishop's death in 1684, however, the cathedral chapter of Goa allowed him to return to Goa, replacing him with Nicholas de Gamhoa, one of his former assistants.